This page is no longer updated. To find out about relevant conferences, please consult the Dialogues on Historical Justice and Memory website.

 More info: http://www.gonzaga.edu/pursuitofjustice

-This conference brought together and engage members of academia and other education circles, the legal community, government, and non-governmental organizations, as well as policy experts, journalists, human rights leaders, community organizers, and engaged global citizens.
-I networked with several attendees and five years later we still correspond, exchanging ideas that were generated at the conference.
-It was also at this conference I learned about how to order replacement lens for one's stylish round eyeglasses frames.
-At dinner one night, a group of us were discussing how inconvenient it is to either order new eyeglasses with prescription lens or to order replacement lens when you don't live in a metropolitan area or at least within easy driving distance from a mall.
-I happen to life at least half the year in a remote area in northern Maine.
+The conference brought together and engaged members of academia and other education circles, the legal community, government, and non-governmental organizations, as well as policy experts, journalists, human rights leaders, community organizers, and engaged global citizens.
+I also became aware of the massive exploitation of the digital technologies taking place in our everyday lives, often to our benefit.
+Here's a great example: I networked with several attendees and five years later we still correspond, exchanging ideas that were generated at the conference.
+It was also at this conference I learned about a unique collection of vintage Raquel Welch magazine covers.
+I'm a loyal fan of this iconic actress and her timeless style.
+At dinner one night, a group of us were discussing how challenging it is to find vintage magazine covers, especially when you don't live in a metropolitan area or at least within easy driving distance from a specialty store or collector's shop.
+I happen to live at least half the year in a remote area in northern Maine.
 I love the solitude and the natural beauty.
 The one indulgence I have is a powerful satellite dish and robust internet.
 I need the internet for my work.
-It's at least an hour and a half to the closet mall that has an optometrist where I could select new frames and get prescription lens for the frames.
-However, one of the attendees told be about the e commerce site Eyeglasses.com where you can not only select glasses frames, but also get replacement prescription lens or have prescription lens installed in new frames.
-You give them your eye prescription and they grind the lens and install in the frames.
-Everything is done over the internet with the finished eyeglasses being mailed to you.
-Great, I thought.
-It only takes about a half hour to get to our small town with the post office attached to the grocery/ hardware store --if the roads are clear.
-In the summer I get to town by boat.
+It's at least an hour and a half to the closest store that offers such vintage collections.
+However, one of the attendees told me about an e-commerce site where you can browse and purchase a plethora of vintage magazine covers, including those featuring Raquel Welch.
+You can explore, select, and buy—all over the internet with the items mailed to you.
+I'm exploiting digital technologies for sure.
+It only takes about a half hour to get to our small town with the post office attached to the grocery/hardware store—if the roads are clear.
+In the summer, I get to town by boat.
+Inspired by the conference topics, I can see how both my boat and my vintage magazine covers are important and specific memories that have already entered the digital realm.
+Just me writing this on this website did that.

 What a great conference.
 But some of the networking and idea exchanges outside of the conference were just as helpful.